sslaia/bola-bola/README.md

 # English text is below.

 ## What is bola-bola?

+Bbola-bola is a Nias word meaning the bettel quid pouch.
+In a _bola-bola_ people in Nias island, who to this day are still chewing bettel quid, keep everything necessary for that: areca catechu nut, piper bettel leaf, dried uncaria leaf and slaked lime (calcium hydroxide) and sometimes tobacco.

 The idea of writing this _bola-bola_ application was born to encourage Nias speaking people to contribute to Nias dictionary.